premkiran7/Inshorts-Desktop-Notifier/readme.md

     $ python desktop_notifier.py
     ```

-To get inshorts notifications automatically after system boot just configure your os to run commands (2) and (3)
+To get inshorts notifications automatically just configure your os to run commands (2) and (3) after system boot up

 The below configuration was done to achieve the above in Ubuntu 16.04